Working with Julia packages

 Pkg.add("Example")

-After clicking the Start button img 1 1 2 on this section, the Pkg package manager will be imported and the Example package will be installed.
-Information about the progress of the package installation will be displayed automatically:
+After pressing the Start button The Pkg package manager will be imported on this section, and the 'Example` package will be installed.
+Information about the package installation progress will be displayed automatically.:

 Resolving package versions...